When WebSphere Application Server attempts to recover Oracle database transactions, the following exception is issued:

 The above exceptions will no longer occur.

-NOTE: Transaction logs should NOT be deleted if running in a WebSphere Process Server environment.
+NOTE: Transaction logs should NOT be deleted if running in a WebSphere Process Server or IBM Business Process Manager environment.

-The WebSphere Process Server system can get into an inconsistent state because the logs are tightly coupled with information in other places like BPEDB, WPSDB, SIB messages and MQ, if it is configured.
+The WebSphere Process Server and IBM Business Process Manager systems can get into an inconsistent state because the logs are tightly coupled with information in other places like BPEDB, WPSDB, SIB messages and MQ, if it is configured.

-If WebSphere Process Server is being used, follow the information in this document:
+If WebSphere Process Server or IBM Business Process Manager is being used, follow the information in this document:

 |Application Servers||WebSphere Application Server for z/OS||DB Connections/Connection Pooling||Multi-Platform||6.0|